All my items are handmade to order

 After attending The Handmade Festival for inspiration, I decided to reclaim my creativity, beginning with linocut.
 This is a wonderful medium which requires limited space and inexpensive equipment and linoprinting can be worked on in as little as 10 minutes a day.
 That's the length of time it takes to run the evening bath!

 Over several months I became interested in block printing in bold autumnal colours onto lengths of fabric which could be made into handprinted cushions, curtains and kitchen linens.
 Soon I was covering dining chairs and making my own lampshades and friends were asking...please can I buy one?

 With the help of my Grandmother's old sewing machine I discovered that the end product of textile painting made fantastic reusable wrapping at Christmas...also known as Furoshiki.
 I would also cut up offcuts of organic fabric from Contrado and hem the edges for blockprinted napkins, tablecloths and tea towels.
 This was the beginning of a sustainable business!

 The need for a seamless repeat led me to Surface Pattern Design.
-For the past 3 years I have been studying with Central St Martins and Make It In Design to build up a portfolio of patterns which will look exciting in children's bedrooms and country kitchens.
+For the past 3 years I have been studying with Central St Martins, Make Art that Sells and Make It In Design to build up a portfolio of patterns which will look exciting in children's bedrooms and country kitchens.
 By November 2020 I hope to have accomplished this major milestone of several new collections which inspire young minds and bring personality to the home.
-For the time being you can order my designs on a variety of home products here and through these Print on Demand sites
+For the time being you can order my designs on a variety of home products here and through Print on Demand sites.

-Of course I still practise art every day using a variety of mediums such as gelliplate printing, silk screen printing and freemotion embroidery sewing.
+Of course I still practice art every day using a variety of mediums such as gelli-plate printing, silk screen printing and free-motion embroidery sewing.
 The ultimate objective is for my printing to compliment my design work and vice versa.
-I use a cricut maker to cut out templates and fabrics as well as designing cards or .svg files which can be downloaded by other users in their projects.
+I use a Cricut maker to cut out templates and fabrics as well as designing cards or .svg files which can be downloaded by other users in their projects.